lokeshkumar80/M.Tech_Thesis/README.md

 89.11 percentage-point difference).
 This is the central thesis contribution of the vanilla-model PTQ study.

-A plausible (not yet directly confirmed) mechanism: multilingual models must route decoding across roughly 99 languages through a shared vocabulary and embedding space, and prior work on outlier-aware quantization (Dettmers et al., 2022, LLM.int8() [4]) has shown that a small number of large-magnitude weights carry disproportionate importance in transformer language models, motivating the explicit outlier-isolation scheme in `bitsandbytes`' INT8 implementation.
+A plausible (not directly confirmed) mechanism: multilingual models must route decoding across roughly 99 languages through a shared vocabulary and embedding space, and prior work on outlier-aware quantization (Dettmers et al., 2022, LLM.int8() [4]) has shown that a small number of large-magnitude weights carry disproportionate importance in transformer language models, motivating the explicit outlier-isolation scheme in `bitsandbytes`' INT8 implementation.
 Percentile clipping at 99.9% specifically removes exactly these extreme-magnitude weights.
 If multilingual training concentrates more of its critical signal into such outlier weights than English-only training does, that would explain why percentile clipping is catastrophic for both multilingual models regardless of size, while English-only models degrade more gracefully.
-Confirming this mechanism directly would require weight-distribution analysis (for example, comparing kurtosis or outlier concentration between Medium.en and Medium (ML) weight tensors) beyond what this PTQ sweep alone demonstrates.
+Confirming this mechanism directly would require weight-distribution analysis (for example, comparing kurtosis or outlier concentration between Medium.en and Medium (ML) weight tensors) beyond what this PTQ sweep alone demonstrates, and is noted here as a direction for further investigation rather than an established result.

 ### Finding 2: grid shape (integer vs float) provides partial protection
 ### against collapse at naive 4-bit quantization on fragile models,